Glossary

 application-level package manager (APM)

-The term application-level pakcage managers (APM) is used to described package managers provided in the ecosystem of the programming language.
+The term application-level package managers (APM) describes package managers that are integrated into the ecosystem of a programming language.
 Examples:

 See also the Wikipedia entry Application-level package managers.
 These APMs are in contrast to package managers of Linux distributions, like rpm and dpkg, and embedded build systems, like buildroot and Yocto.